thelonelinux/MulesoftLearning/README.md

     * resourceTypes:
         healthCheck
           get:
-            description: Get <<resourcePathName luppercase>> #this will give api name where it is going to be used in UpperCase.
+            description: Get <<resourcePathName | !uppercase>> #this will give api name where it is going to be used in UpperCase.
             responses:
               200:
                 body: